mogrady-professional/DevCamper-API-NodeJS/README.md

 > Backend REST API for DevCamper application, which is a bootcamp directory website and MongoDB, Express, NodeJS, and some other packages.

 - MongoDB API's w/ database queries
+- User can only create a only a single bootcamp ( Admins can create multiple bootcamps )

 # Table of Contents